Nemom Assembly constituency: Local self-governed segments

+Nemom is composed of wards 37-39, 48-58 and 61-68 of the Thiruvananthapuram Municipal Corporation after the delimitation of the constituency in 2008.

 Members of Legislative Assembly

-The following list contains all members of Kerala legislative assembly who have represented Nemom Niyamasabha Constituency during the period of various assemblies:
+The following list contains all members of Kerala Legislative Assembly who have represented Nemom Assembly constituency during the period of various assemblies:

-Key

 Election results

 Percentage change (±%) denotes the change in the number of votes from the immediate previous election.

-Niyamasabha Election 2021
+2021

-There were 2,04,240 registered voters in Nemom Constituency for the 2021 Kerala Niyamasabha Election.
+There were 2,04,240 registered voters in Nemom Assembly constituency for the 2021 Kerala Assembly election.

-Niyamasabha Election 2016
+2016

-There were 1,92,459 registered voters in Nemom Constituency for the 2016 Kerala Niyamasabha Election.
+There were 1,92,459 registered voters in Nemom Assembly constituency for the 2016 Kerala Assembly election.